kallikak/Patchwork/README.md

   - Switch 1 enables or disables the central harmony note
   - Switch 2 enables or disables the outer harmony notes
   - Switch 3 enables or disables fast play (by controlling how quickly the system responds to joystick movement)
-  - Switch 4 switches between fast or slow note changes.
-When slow, a moving average is use to smooth the notes changes.
+  - Switch 4 switches between a fast or slow relaxation time for note changes.
+When slow, a longer moving average is use for smoothing.

 ## Schematic